July 5, 2022 | Business insights

 Hear how one of our client’s paid for her employees’ health insurance by using card purchases to earn revenue share and increase Days Payable Outstanding (DPO).

-IMPORTANT NOTE WHEN CLICKING THROUGH TO EXTERNAL WEBSITES: When clicking on links within the video, you will be linking to another website not owned or operated by Rocky Mountain Bank.
-Rocky Mountain Bank is not responsible for the availability or content of this website and does not represent either the linked website or you, should you enter into a transaction.
-We encourage you to review their privacy and security policies which may differ from Rocky Mountain Bank.
+IMPORTANT NOTE WHEN CLICKING THROUGH TO EXTERNAL WEBSITES: When clicking on links within the video, you will be linking to another website not owned or operated by Rocky Mountain Bank, a division of HTLF Bank.
+Rocky Mountain Bank, a division of HTLF Bank is not responsible for the availability or content of this website and does not represent either the linked website or you, should you enter into a transaction.
+We encourage you to review their privacy and security policies which may differ from Rocky Mountain Bank, a division of HTLF Bank.